VeldEnDuin/VeldEnDuin.github.io/en/accomodation/residential-stay/type-2.md

 insert:
     - page-images-top

 ---

 {% include links.md %}

-# TYPE 2 - CARAVAN
+# TYPE 2 - CARAVAN OR CHALET

-Need a break?
-Come and unwind in your caravan!
+Do you secretly dream about a place to settle along the coast?
+Make your dream come true, buy your own caravan or chalet and come as often as you like.

 ## Worth knowing

-- these pitches are being renewed in the future - see [new project][nieuw_project.en]
+- renewed pitches
-- electricity meter – fixed price for water consumption
+- separate meters for gas – water – electricity consumption
-- bottled gas
+- underground gas network – no bottled gas
-- no winter proof water connection – sanitary building remains open
+- winter proof gas connection

 ## Prices 2020

 TYPE 2                |PRICE           |
 :--------------------:|:--------------:|
-stand price per year  |€ 2070
+stand price per year  |€ 2135
 municipal taxes       |€ 413,40
 contribution for household refuge<br>incl.
 25 bags<br> | € 80
-[fire insurance][pdf_brandverzekering.en]|depending on <br>worth of caravan
+[fire insurance][pdf_brandverzekering.en]      |depending on <br>worth of the caravan / chalet

 CONSUMPTION ⑴           |PRICE         |
 :--------------------:|:-------------:|
 electricity         | € 0,39 / kw
-fixed price for water        | € 80
+water                 | € 7,5 / m³
+gas                   | € 6,85 / m³
-counter    | € 20
+counter     | € 20 / counter

 ⑴ price subject to changing energy charges